mrdrbob/aoc-2020/README.md

 2. Pre-calculate all possible valid numbers, then iterate through all tickets looking for any number that isn't in the set.

 I went with strategy two.

+### Day 16 - Part 2

+So part 2 largely ended up being a rewrite, taking more advantage of structures to organize code and hopefully make the main logic a little clearer.
+This one was a bit tricky, but really boils down to a few steps:

+1. Iterate through all tickets and remove any for which no field is valid.
+This is basically part 1.
+2. Next I build a collection of *possible* field-to-column mappings.
+This takes a few loops, which can make it hard to wrap your head around.
+But in short: Loop 1: Iterate through all the fields.
+Loop 2: For each field, iterate through all the columns.
+Loop 3: For each column, loop through all the tickets and keep the tickets where all the values in *this* column are valid for *this* field.
+3. Now each field has a list of possible column mappings.
+Many fields have multiple possible mappings, but at least one has only one possible mapping, so we know that one is correct.
+4. We save the mapping we know to be correct, and then remove it from all possible mappings.
+Then we iterate again.
+And again.
+We repeat step 3 and 4 until all of the possible mappings have been found.
+5. Finally, now that we know the columns that correspond to the departure fields, we can find and multiply the values from my ticket.

+Important reminder: when trying to figure out the possible column mappings, don't forget to **include your own ticket**.
+If you forget that, you may be staring at your code for a very long time wondering why it doesn't work.
+Or at least, that's what I assume would happen if you forget.
+Which I totally didn't.